mlswg/mls-protocol/draft-barnes-mls-protocol.md

 # Handshake Messages

-Over the lifetime of a group, changes need to be made to the group's
+Over the lifetime of a group, its state will change for:
-state:

-* Initializing a group
+* Group initialization
 * A current member adding a new participant
 * A new participant adding themselves
 * A current participant updating its leaf key